wpmetabox/docsv2/docs/database.md

 ## Cloneable fields

-For cloneable fields, values are stored as a serialized array in a single row in the database, unless you set `'clone_as_multiple' => true` for the field.
+For cloneable fields, values are stored as a serialized array in a single row in the database, unless you set `'clone_as_multiple' => true`.

 Using serialized data has some benefits: